06 Feb 2026

 • Submitting these records quarterly to HMRC

-• From April 2026, income tax returns and self-assessments will need to be digitally recorded and submitted quarterly instead of annually, through making tax digital compliant software.
+• From April 2026, income tax returns and self-assessments will need to be digitally recorded and submitted quarterly instead of annually, through making tax digital compliant software

-There will be no change to tax payments and the deadlines for these.
+In terms of process, there will be no change to tax payments and the deadlines for these.
 VAT returns should also be filed separately.

-Who is affected by MTD for ITSA?
+Who is affected by making tax digital for income tax?

 From April 2026